Tim Scott: Economic development

 Scott supports infrastructure development and public works for his district.
 He opposes restrictions on deepwater oil drilling.

-He proposed the opportunity zone designation in the Tax Cuts and Jobs Act of 2017.
+Scott was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Social issues

-Scott describes himself as pro-life.
+Scott describes himself as pro-life and has been a vocal opponent of abortion.
 He supports adult and cord blood stem cell research, but opposes taxpayer-funded embryonic stem cell research and the creation of human embryos for experimentation.
-He opposes assisted suicide and same-sex marriage.
+In a 2023 interview, he said he would sign a 20-week federal abortion ban into law if elected president.
+He also opposes assisted suicide.
+While campaigning for president, he has dodged questions about whether he supports a six-week abortion ban.

+Scott opposes same-sex marriage, and voted against the Respect for Marriage Act of 2022, which provided federal statutory recognition of same-sex marriage.

+In 2022 and 2023, he and Senator Rick Scott (no relation) co-sponsored the PROTECT Kids Act, a bill that would cut federal funding to schools unless they informed parents of changes in children's "pronouns, gender markers, or sex-based accommodations (including locker rooms and bathrooms)."
+On August 23, 2023, in a debate between Republican presidential candidates, he said: "If God made you a man, you play sports—against men."

 Immigration

 Scott supports federal legislation similar to Arizona SB 1070.
 He supports strengthening penalties for employers who knowingly hire illegal immigrants.
 He also promotes cultural assimilation by making English the official language in the government and requiring new immigrants to learn English.
 He opposes a pathway to citizenship for undocumented immigrants.

 Labor

 Scott introduced a bill that would deny food stamps to families whose incomes declined to the point of eligibility because a family member was participating in a labor strike.